- Weekly News Roundup: Zebra Mussels, Asian Carp, and More

 - Weekly News Roundup: Enbridge Pipeline, Lake Restoration, and More

 Decades of cleanup work paying off for White Lake

-Project name: White Lake Area of Concern cleanup.
+Project name: White Lake Area of Concern cleanup and delisting

 Location: Whitehall, Michigan.

 Approximate cost of project: More than $20 million in public and private funds has been spent on removing contaminated sediments at two sites in the lake.
 The EPA’s Great Lakes Restoration Initiative provided another $2.1 million in 2011 to create fish and wildlife habitat by restoring natural features along a portion of the lake’s shoreline.
 The total cost of the project is hard to estimate because numerous projects have made indirect but critical contributions to the health of White Lake.
 For example, the Lake Street green infrastructure project in Whitehall has contributed to the health of the White Lake AOC, but it is its own, large-scale project.

-Resource challenges addressed: Contaminated sediments that harmed water quality, restrictions on fish consumption and excessive phosphorus loadings that caused nuisance algal growth, aesthetic degradation due to debris and trash along the shore.
+Resource challenges addressed: Contaminated sediments that harmed water quality, restrictions on fish consumption, excessive phosphorus loadings that caused nuisance algal growth, aesthetic degradation due to debris and trash along the shore.

-Types of jobs created: Biologists, chemists, toxicologists, ecologists, excavators, truck driver, heavy equipment operators and general laborers.
+Types of jobs created: Biologists, chemists, toxicologists, ecologists, excavators, truck drivers, heavy equipment operators and general laborers.

 Web site: http://www.epa.gov/greatlakes/aoc/whitelake.html